-The rebellion of the eight princes (ba wang zhi luan 八王之亂) was a large-scale uprising of members of the imperial house agains the central government of the Western Jin dynasty 西晉 (265-316).
+The rebellion of the eight princes (ba wang zhi luan 八王之亂) was a large-scale uprising of members of the imperial house against the central government of the Western Jin dynasty 西晉 (265-316).
 The rebellion continued for 16 years and initiated the downfall of the Western Jin by critically weakening its military performance.

-|Sima Wei 司馬瑋, Prince of Chu 楚|
+|Sima Wei 司馬瑋 (271-291), Prince of Chu 楚|

-|Sima Liang 司馬亮, Prince of Runan 汝南|
+|Sima Liang 司馬亮 (d.
+291), Prince of Runan 汝南|

-|Sima Lun 司馬倫, Prince of Zhao 趙|
+|Sima Lun 司馬倫 (249-301), Prince of Zhao 趙|

-|Sima Jiong 司馬冏, Prince of Qi 齊|
+|Sima Jiong 司馬冏 (d.
+302), Prince of Qi 齊|

-|Sima Ying 司馬穎, Prince of Chengdu 成都|
+|Sima Ying 司馬穎 (279-306), Prince of Chengdu 成都|

-|Sima Yong 司馬顒, Prince of Hejian 河間|
+|Sima Yong 司馬顒 (d.
+306), Prince of Hejian 河間|

-|Sima Yi 司馬乂, Prince of Changsha 長沙|
+|Sima Yi 司馬乂 (277-304), Prince of Changsha 長沙|

-|Sima Yue 司馬越, Prince of Donghai 東海|
+|Sima Yue 司馬越 (d.
+311), Prince of Donghai 東海|

 Prince Yue of Donghai took the emperor as a hostage and attacked Prince Ying in Ye.
 He was defeated by Prince Ying in the battle of Dangyin 蕩陰 (modern Tangyin 湯陰, Henan), and Emperor Hui fell into the hands of the regent who took him prisoner in Ye.
-Prince Yue had fled to his fief in Donghai.
-Prince Yong had his right hand Zhang Fang secured the capital Luoyang, while he joined his forces with Prince Yue's brother Sima Teng 司馬騰, who was regional inspector (cishi 刺史) of the province of Bingzhou 幷州 (approx. modern Shanxi) and Wang Jun 王浚, regional inspector of Youzhou 幽州 (around modern Beijing).
+Prince Yue had fled to his territory in Donghai.
+Prince Yong had his right hand Zhang Fang secure the capital Luoyang, while he joined his forces with Prince Yue's brother Sima Teng 司馬騰, who was regional inspector (cishi 刺史) of the province of Bingzhou 幷州 (approx. modern Shanxi) and Wang Jun 王浚 (252-314), regional inspector of Youzhou 幽州 (around modern Beijing).
 They attacked Ye, so that the regent, Prince Ying, fled with his prisoner, the emperor, to Luoyang, and then to Chang'an in the west.
 In 305 Prince Yue had assembled new forces and attacked Prince Yong and defeated him.
 Only a year later he was able to liberate Emperor Hui and guided him back to the capital.
 The rebellious princes Ying and Yong were killed in subsequent battles, and the highest power in the empire fell into the hands of Prince Yue.
 The rebellion of the eight princes was ended.